 However, the new science of epigenetics suggests that the idea of mutation may not be quite correct.
 Epigenetics will be discussed fairly briefly in the genetics section of Basic Maths in Medical Research and Decision Making.
 Epigenetics concerns switching genes on and off.
 It may even be that Lamarck was not entirely wrong and acquired characteristics can be brought to the next generation.

-The other example of evolution both ways, or possible epigenetics, is the peppered moth.56 Truth in Science It was a light grey mottled colour and lived on the trunk of trees.
+The other example of evolution both ways, or possible epigenetics, is the peppered moth.50Peppered Moths, an Evolutionary Icon, Are Back It was a light grey mottled colour and lived on the trunk of trees.
 The trees had lichen on their bark and the colour of the moth afforded excellent camouflage so that birds could not see it and so would not eat it.
 In the Industrial Revolution smoke from factories killed the lichen and turned the tree bark black.
 The grey moths were now visible and eaten by birds.
 However, a number developed a darker colour and this adaption allowed them to be camouflaged against the now black bark.
 The species had undergone change.
 In 1956 the Clean Air Act removed the pollution and gradually the lichen returned to the trees and their old colour returned as the smoke disappeared.
 Now the lighter moths are at an advantage and we now have the old colour of the peppered moth again.
 Like MRSA, this is an example of natural selection and evolution there and back.

 Ideas and Technology